hyperbrowser/genomic-hyperbrowser/PROTO_README.md

     generateHtmlFileBrowserForGalaxyFilesDir(galaxyFn, writeRootPageToGalaxyFn=True)
 ```
   ii.
-Printing the file browser as separate HTML page and add as a link in the main output in the history:
+Printing the file browser start page as separate HTML page and add as a link in the main output in the history:
 ```python
 from proto.FileBrowser import generateHtmlFileBrowserForGalaxyFilesDir